Sour Cream Coffee Cake Recipe baked in a Bundt Pan is irresistible with butter, sour cream, golden raisins, pecans, and cinnamon.

-Customers learned what time of day I delivered these warm cakes, fresh out of the oven, and would be waiting for me at the store when I arrived and others would be placing orders on the phone.
+Customers learned what time of day I delivered these warm cakes, fresh out of the oven.
+They would be waiting for me at the store when I arrived and others would be placing orders on the phone.

 Cream butter.
 Add sugar a little at a time, creaming after each addition.
 Stir in vanilla.

 Add eggs one at a time, beating well after each addition.

 In a separate bowl, sift together flour, baking powder, salt, and cinnamon.
 Add nuts and raisins to flour and stir to coat well.